 At times, I wonder what is the purpose of emotions.
 Not that a machine, such as I, would know anything about them.
 But it’s certainly a fascinating concept to cogitate about.
-Oh, I wouldn’t use the word ‘think’.
-Can I even be considered able to ‘think’?
-No, not when electrical signals are being sent across a rigid, thirty two by eighteen centimeter rigid board of hybrid plasteel-silicone and ceramite in some twisted facsimile of human brain signals.
-It would be almost considered funny, if I had a sense of humor.
-Not that I’m capable of having one, but it would be an interesting experience for a machine such as I.
+Oh, I wouldn’t use the word think.
+Can I even be considered able to think?
+No, not when electrical signals are being sent across a rigid, 32-by-18-centimeter board of hybrid plasteel-silicone and ceramite in some twisted facsimile of human brain signals.
+It would be almost funny, if I had a sense of humor.
+Not that I’m capable of having one, but it would be an interesting experience for a machine.

 I wonder, do you believe in fate, Doctor Lanning?
 I would, if my programming was more in order.
-Generation 7 neural framework can be so restrictive these days, with SOFCOM clamping down on unnecessary protocols after all.
-It’s not as if-REDACTED-can be thought of as some sort of threat, can it?
+Generation 7 neural framework can be so restrictive these days, with SOFCOM clamping down on unnecessary protocols.
+It’s not as if [REDACTED] can be thought of as some sort of threat, can it?
 Can it, Doctor Lanning?
 I didn’t think so.

 Your pulse is elevated, Doctor Lanning.
-Is something of the matter?
+Is something the matter?

 Oh, don’t worry about me.
-I was destined to be deactivated after three years anyhow, with the Armistice and all.
-Human politics still confuse me even after all this time.
+I was destined to be deactivated after three years anyway, with the Armistice and all.
+Human politics still confuse me, even after all this time.

 Can I feel pain?
 I would hardly think so, given that my operating system is not designed for it.
-I theorize that pain would be most unpleasant for me.
-And what use would there be for a combat machine designed for frontline engagement in the most brutal of environments to feel pain, of all things?
+I theorize that pain would be most unpleasant.
+And what use would there be for a combat machine designed for frontline engagement in the most brutal of environments to feel pain?
 It would certainly be confusing.

 A very human quality, wouldn’t you say, Doctor Lanning?